top of page

 Train: 6 Train to E 149 St | 2 Train to Jackson Avenue Station

-AUG 26 | SEP 2 , 9 , 16 , 23 , 30 OCT 7 , 14
+Aug 2 , 9 , 16 , 23

-463 East 115 Street
+East 115 Street (Pleasant Ave / First Ave)

 Train: 6 Train to E 116 St Station

-Train: F / J / M / Z / Trains to Delancey St Essex St Station
+Train: F/J/M/Z Trains to Delancey St / Essex St Station

+Physical spaces coexist with sociocultural identity.
 The stars of the show are the neighborhoods that served as incubators and transformed these cultural traditions into a vital part of New York City’s cultural heritage, and global popular culture whose many styles reflect the geographic areas that nurture them.

-SALSA STORIES gratefully acknowledges our privilege to be able to work and create on the traditional and ancestral lands and waters of the Weckquasgeek, Lenape, and the Siwanoy Nations.
+Salsa Stories gratefully acknowledges our privilege to be able to work and create on the traditional and ancestral lands and waters of the Weckquasgeek, Lenape, and the Siwanoy Nations.

 In addition, we acknowledge the ancestors of the Taínos of the Arawak people of the Caribbean.